top of page

 What is the science behind BreatheNow calming activities?

-What is HRV and why is it used for the BreathNow stress monitor?
+What is HRV and why is it used for the BreathNow stress monitor (iPhone only)?

 HRV is a practical, cost effective, and non-invasive way to measure the activity of the autonomic nervous system as relates to stress.
 Human’s heart rate, hormones, blood pressure, glucose etc, react to life stresses and our autonomic nervous system tries to keep our internal systems in balance.